GrantBirki/errbot/README.md

 In the case of Slack, this can be done by mentioning your bot in any channel and you will be prompted to invite the bot right there.

-> Note, this particular repo does not use Slack.
-It is a Discord app!
+> Note, this particular repo leans towards Discord for most things.
+However, as of this writing, all features of this bot work in Slack as well with the exception of having the bot join a voice channel as that is not a feature of Slack.. yet

 #### Discord